 The John Cotton Dana Award is SLA’s top honor, named for SLA’s founder and first president.
 It is granted to an information professional to recognize a lifetime of achievement as well as exceptional service to SLA and the library and information profession.
 Dana Award winners

 Fellowship in SLA is bestowed on active, mid-career SLA members in recognition of past, present and future service to the association and the profession.
 Fellows are called upon and expected to advise the association’s Board of Directors, prepare necessary documentation, and alert the membership to issues and trends warranting action.
 Individuals receiving this honor will be able to use the title Fellow of the Special Libraries Association.
 NOTE: Members who are currently serving on the SLA Board of Directors are ineligible for designation as Fellows.
 No more than five SLA members will be selected for Fellowship each year.
 Fellows of SLA

 Rose L. Vormelker Award

 The “Rosie” is presented to a mid-career member in good standing who actively teaches and/or mentors students or working professionals.
 Vormelker Award winners

 SLA Hall of Fame

-Presented to SLA members in good standing at or near the end of their active professional career to recognize service and contributions to the association.
+Membership in the SLA Hall of Fame is accorded to SLA members in good standing who are at or near the end of their active professional career to recognize service and contributions to the association.
 Hall of Fame recognition also is granted for lengthy distinguished service to an SLA chapter or division that has contributed to the success of the association.
+Hall of Fame members

 SLA Rising Star Award